-Getting a breast augmentation in Panama City is an exciting process that can better your life in many ways.
+Getting a breast augmentation in the Panama City-Pensacola area is an exciting process that can better your life in many ways.
 For some patients, choosing the incision location is the most important decision they must make, while for others it may be an afterthought.
 However, all patients should take careful consideration in choosing their incision location.
 Here, I’ll discuss the 3 different options with their pros and cons:

 - Transaxillary Incision (No Scar on the Breast® Technique): This incision is made in the natural folds of the armpit.
 Your surgeon will make the incision and create a channel to the breast, forming a pocket behind the breast for the implant.
 Most surgeons use saline implants with this method because the shell can be inserted empty and filled once in place, which allows the incision to be kept quite small.
 Many women prefer this incision because the breasts are left looking untouched, with the scar hidden in the armpit.
 It is also less likely to result in damage to the mammary glands, a benefit for women who want to have children in the future.
 This incision location can only be used once, so if you need a breast revision in the future, a new incision will need to be made.
 Sometimes surgeons also report that achieving breast symmetry with this technique is more challenging.